YuvalSalti/Formal-Verification/README.md

 ## Overview

-welcome to a basic formal verification implimentetion.
+Welcome to a basic formal verification implimentetion.

 This project explore Formal verification and how it is used to verify a design in verilog.